adeleporte/blog/vcoffee/content/posts/vko.md

 As a developer, I’m not allowed to set more than 50% of bandwidth, because this limit has been set by the infra team when defining the CRD.

-As a result, the infra team can define very specific limit for each namespace and developers are free to set the Velocloud configutation within these limit.
+As a result, the infra team can define very specific limits for each namespace and developers are free to set the Velocloud configutation only within these limit.

 # Conclusion
 I hope that this post will give you some insights about what can be achieved when integrating such great solutions together, like Velocloud and Kubernetes.
 The infra/network/wan teams can now work together with the dev team to align infrastructure needs and business/dev agility.